Orange-OpenSource/a11y-guidelines/src/en/articles/user-preference-media-queries.md

 ### Values defined by the specification

 The specification defines the following values:
-- `light`: the user has expressed a preference for a light color scheme or has not expressed any particular preference;
+- `light`: the user has indicated a preference for a light theme, or has not expressed an active preference;
-- `dark`: the user has expressed a preference for a dark color scheme.
+- `dark`: the user has indicated a preference for a dark theme.

 ### Example